GovTechSG/seed-documentation/faqs/onboarding-faq.md

   One possible reason for this error is that your device may have been previously onboarded to Microsoft Intune by a different user and was not properly offboarded during the pre-onboarding steps.

-  To confirm this, please [raise a service request][raise-support-request] and provide your device's serial number.
+  To confirm this, please [raise a service request](https://go.gov.sg/seed-techpass-support) and provide your device's serial number.
 The SEED team will investigate whether your device was previously enrolled in Microsoft Intune under a different user.

   If this is confirmed, you can choose one of the following options to offboard your device from Microsoft Intune and then retry the SEED onboarding process:

-  - For Windows users, refer to the [SEED offboarding steps for Windows](offboard-device/windows).
+  - For Windows users, refer to the [SEED offboarding steps for Windows](/offboard-device/windows-offboarding-guide.md).
   - For macOS users, go to **System Preferences** and locate the old Management Profile.
-Follow the [SEED offboarding steps for macOS](offboard-device/mac-os).
+Follow the [SEED offboarding steps for macOS](/offboard-device/macos-offboarding-guide.md).
 </details>

 <details>
   <summary>What should I do if my device is not automatically renamed after SEED onboarding?</summary>

   This can happen if Defender or any other antivirus already installed on the device was not completely removed before onboarding to SEED.
-To confirm this, [Verify if Microsoft Defender is configured correctly on your device][verify-defender-configuration].
+To confirm this, verify if Microsoft Defender is configured correctly on your device.

 </details>